 If the diagnosis is delayed, permanent nerve injury and loss of muscle function can result.
 This is more common when the injured person is unconscious or heavily sedated and cannot complain of pain.
 Permanent nerve injury can occur after 12 to 24 hours of compression.

 Complications include permanent injury to nerves and muscles that can dramatically impair function.
 This is called Volkmann ischemic contracture if it occurs in the forearm.

 In more severe cases, amputation may be required.

-Call your health care provider if you have had an injury and have severe swelling or pain that does not improve with pain medications.
+Call your provider right away if you have had an injury and have severe swelling or pain that does not improve with pain medicines.

 There is probably no way to prevent this condition.
 Early diagnosis and treatment helps prevent many of the complications.

 Jobe MT.
-Compartment syndromes and Volkmann contracture.
+Compartment syndrome and Volkmann contracture.
 In: Canale ST, Beaty JH, eds.
-Campbell's Operative Orthopaedics.
+Campbell Operative Orthopaedics.
 12th ed.
-Philadelphia, PA: Elsevier Mosby; 2012:chap 74.
+Philadelphia, PA: Elsevier Mosby; 2013:chap 74.

-Last reviewed on: 9/8/2014
+Last reviewed on: 9/22/2016

-Reviewed by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.